Sohojoe/DQN_pytorch/Report.md

  * 2 - Move Left
  * 3 - Move Right

+The environment is considered solved when the agent scores an average of 13 or more over 100 episodes.

 ## Results

 I was able to achieve an average score of 13+ over 100 episodes by tuning the learning rate (from 5e-4 to 1e-4).
 I was able to solve the environment in around 500 episodes.